ChrisMissal/github-awards/README.md

 > GitHub Archive is a project to record the public GitHub timeline, archive it, and make it easily accessible for further analysis.

-The Github Archive dataset is public, Google Big Query can be used to find details about users and repositories.
+The Github Archive dataset is public, with Google Big Query we can filter the dataset to get only the latest event for each repo and users.
 Unfortunatly the Github Archives events starts from 2011, so we won't get ranking informations for users and repos that have been inactive since 2011.

 - Request for repositories :